A complete guide to finding the best Confluence AI chatbot (2026)

 -

-Instead of a tool that only talks to one of your knowledge sources, what if you had a unified AI platform that connects to all of them?
+Instead of a tool that talks to one of your knowledge sources, you might consider a unified AI platform that connects to multiple sources.
 That’s the approach we take at eesel AI.
-We think a truly helpful AI assistant needs to have the same access to information as your most tenured employee.
+We believe a helpful AI assistant works best when it has access to the same information as your team.

-eesel AI plugs right into Confluence, but it also connects with over 100 other sources like Google Docs, Notion, Slack, and even your helpdesk history from places like Zendesk or Jira Service Management.
-This creates a single, unified "brain" that can answer questions with the full context of your entire organization.
+eesel AI integrates with Confluence, but it also connects with over 100 other sources like Google Docs, Notion, Slack, and helpdesk systems like Zendesk or Jira Service Management.
+This creates a single, unified "brain" that can answer questions with the full context of your organization.

 -

-Unify all your knowledge, not just Confluence: Why would you want to limit your AI?
-With eesel AI, you can build a chatbot that learns from your Confluence wiki, your product roadmaps in Google Docs, your internal FAQs in Notion, and resolutions from past support tickets.
-This helps make sure the answers it gives are complete and correct.
+Unify all your knowledge: With eesel AI, you can build a chatbot that learns from your Confluence wiki alongside your product roadmaps in Google Docs, internal FAQs in Notion, and resolutions from past support tickets.
+This ensures the answers it provides are as comprehensive as possible.

 -

-Get answers right where you work: Your team shouldn't have to jump over to Confluence just to ask a quick question.
+Get answers right where you work: Your team can access information without switching contexts.
 With eesel AI, you can put your AI assistant directly in Slack or Microsoft Teams.
-This lets employees get instant answers without having to switch tabs and lose their focus.
-You can also use it to automate replies in your helpdesk or as a customer-facing chatbot on your website.
+This lets employees get instant answers within their workflow.
+You can also use it to automate replies in your helpdesk or as a customer-facing chatbot.

 -

-Go live in minutes, with total control: Forget about long, complicated setup processes. eesel AI is designed to be completely self-serve, so you can connect your sources and launch a chatbot in just a few minutes.
-You get fine-grained control to scope the AI's knowledge, which means you can create different bots for different teams (like an HR bot for internal policies and an IT bot for tech issues), all pulling from the same central knowledge base.
+Self-serve setup and control: eesel AI is designed to be user-friendly, allowing you to connect your sources and launch a chatbot quickly.
+You get fine-grained control to scope the AI's knowledge, meaning you can create different bots for different teams pulling from the same central knowledge base.

 A quick look at pricing

-It's included with Confluence Cloud Premium ($9.73/user/month) and Enterprise (custom pricing) plans.
-It isn't available on the Free or Standard plans.
+Atlassian Intelligence It is included with Confluence Cloud Premium ($9.73/user/month) and Enterprise (custom pricing) plans.
+It provides incredible value for teams already on these tiers.

-eesel AI offers straightforward, predictable pricing with no hidden fees per resolution.
-All our plans let you connect to all your sources and deploy your AI in multiple places.
+eesel AI eesel AI offers straightforward pricing.
+All plans allow you to connect to all your sources and deploy your AI in multiple places.

 | Plan | Price (Billed Annually) | AI Interactions/mo | Key Features |